IELTS General Training · Writing Task 2 · Category 6

 Direct Answer

-NOTE: Strong vocabulary for IELTS Task 2 does not mean you go around using rare or obscure words — but rather natural, consistent language that is precise and registers the topic of discussion.
-The lexical resource criterion rewards vocabulary which is (a) varied (you are not repeating the same words,) (b) precise (you pick the best word that exactly conveys your meaning), and (c) natural sounding—words that a good writer would naturally use in this context rather than words you have forced into your answer solely for their fancy connotation.
-In fact, using convoluted terminology when simple words communicate a meaning better is penalised.
+Strong vocabulary for IELTS Task 2 does not mean using rare or obscure words — it means natural, precise language that registers the topic correctly.
+The lexical resource criterion rewards vocabulary that is varied (no repetition), precise (the best word for your exact meaning), and natural-sounding.
+Using complicated terminology when a simpler word communicates meaning better is actually penalised.

 54